 Three academics, two experienced female academics and one experienced male academic, pointed out that female academics' RP is the same as male academics' RP, with one experienced female academic pointing out that females might have higher RP than men.
 Otherwise, the remainder of the sixteen respondents asserted that male academics produce more research papers and publications and overall have a higher RP than their female peers.
-Most of the respondents commented that female academics have considerably greater disadvantages compared to their male colleagues when it comes to research outputs claimed that gender differences make little sense when it comes to research and motivation.
+Most of the respondents commented that female academics have considerably greater disadvantages compared to their male colleagues when it comes to research.
+Respondents who commented that female academics have equal or higher research outputs claimed that gender differences make little sense when it comes to research and that a person's RP is based solely on the individual interests and motivation.